intel-retail/automated-self-checkout/docs_src/hardwaresetup.md

 Follow the Arc kernel install [steps](https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-focal-arc.html)

 !!! note:
-    After kernel update, `apt-get install` maybe no longer work due to some unnecessary previous verisons of kernel left-over, to resolve this issue, please do the following steps:
+    After kernel update, `apt-get install` maybe no longer work due to some unnecessary previous versions of kernel left-over, to resolve this issue, please do the following steps:

 ```bash